2012 phenomenon: Apocalypse

 There is a strong tradition of "world ages" in Maya literature, but the record has been distorted, leaving several possibilities open to interpretation.
 According to the Popol Vuh, a compilation of the creation accounts of the Kʼicheʼ Maya of the Colonial-era highlands, the current world is the fourth.
 The Popol Vuh describes the gods first creating three failed worlds, followed by a successful fourth world in which humanity was placed.
 In the Maya Long Count, the previous world ended after 13 bʼakʼtuns, or roughly 5,125 years.
 (Note: The number 13 plays an important role in Mesoamerican calendrics; the tzolkʼin, or sacred calendar, was divided into 13 months of 20 days each.
 The Mayan may cycle consisted of 13 kʼatuns.
 The reason for the number's importance is uncertain, though correlations to the phases of the moon and to the human gestation period have been suggested.)
 The Long Count's "zero date" (Note: The Mayan calendar, unlike the Western calendar, used a zero.)
 (Note: Rather than "0.0.0.0.0", the Mayan Long Count represented the date of creation as "13.0.0.0.0") was set at a point in the past marking the end of the third world and the beginning of the current one, which corresponds to 11 August 3114 BC in the proleptic Gregorian calendar.
 This means that the fourth world reached the end of its 13th bʼakʼtun, or Maya date 13.0.0.0.0, on 21 December 2012.
 (Note: Most Mayanist scholars, such as Mark Van Stone and Anthony Aveni, adhere to the "GMT (Goodman-Martinez-Thompson) correlation" with the Long Count, which places the start date at 11 August 3114 BC and the end date of bʼakʼtun 13 at 21 December 2012.
 This date was also the overwhelming preference of those who believed in 2012 eschatology, arguably, Van Stone suggests, because it was a solstice, and was thus astrologically significant.
 Some Mayanist scholars, such as Michael D. Coe, Linda Schele and Marc Zender, adhere to the "Lounsbury/GMT+2" correlation, which sets the start date at 13 August and the end date at 23 December.
 Which of these is the precise correlation has yet to be conclusively settled.)
 In 1957, Mayanist and astronomer Maud Worcester Makemson wrote that "the completion of a Great Period of 13 bʼakʼtuns would have been of the utmost significance to the Maya."
 In 1966, Michael D. Coe wrote in The Maya that "there is a suggestion ... that Armageddon would overtake the degenerate peoples of the world and all creation on the final day of the 13th [bʼakʼtun].
 Thus ... our present universe [would] be annihilated ... when the Great Cycle of the Long Count reaches completion."
 (Note: Coe's initial date was "24 December 2011".
 He revised it to "11 January AD 2013" in the 1980 2nd edition of his book, not settling on 23 December 2012 until the 1984 3rd edition.
 (Note: Coe 1984.
 This correlation, which differs two days from Sharer's, is repeated in subsequent editions of Coe's book.)
 The correlation of bʼakʼtun 13 as 21 December 2012 first appeared in Table B.2 of Robert J. Sharer's 1983 revision of the 4th edition of Sylvanus Morley's book The Ancient Maya.
-There is an arise in the theory that 2012 resulted in a Consciousness Shift.
 (Morley 1983).)